johntrogan/defender-docs/defender-endpoint/device-control-policies.md

 | `VPNServerAddressId` | The string value of `VPNServerAddress`.
 Wildcards are supported. |
 | `VPNDnsSuffixId` | The string value of `VPNDnsSuffix`.
 Wildcards are supported. |

-These properties are added to the DescriptorIdList of a group of type VPNConnection, as shown in the following snippet:
+These properties are added to the `DescriptorIdList` of a group of type `VPNConnection`, as shown in the following snippet:

 ```xml